6 items from 2016

-The first book was published by Scholastic in 1963, leading to more than 60 titles and 127 million books in print.
+The first book was centered on a young girl receiving a red puppy for her birthday that grows to be 25 feet tall.
+It was published by Scholastic in 1963, leading to more than 60 titles and 127 million books in print.
 Clifford is Scholastic’s official mascot.

 - Dave McNary